Matex600/Fat-Stack-Coffee/README.md

 * The idea for the site is minimalistic and clean

 * Color: #000000
-    * I have chosen this color for my headings as to keep them minimalistic and visible.
+    * I have chosen this color for my headings to keep them minimalistic and visible.
-    * This colour is also used for button-custom background.
+    * This color is also used for the button-custom background.
-    * as well as profile background form
+    * as well as a profile background form
     * I am using #000000 for hovers on the main navbar to create an animation and indicate to users what they are hovering over

 * Color: #ffffff
-    * This colour is used for the site background as well as white text on button-custom
+    * This color is used for the site background as well as white text on button-custom
     * Delivery message at the top of the screen

 * Color: #e9ecef
-    * This colour is used by the mail chimp signup form to make it stand out.
+    * This color is used by the mail chimp signup form to make it stand out.
     * as well as the footer links.

 * Color: #68bb7d
-    * This colour is used for the footer a:hover links and list hover
+    * This color is used for the footer a: hover links and list hover

 * Color: #00008B
-    * This colour is used for when the cart has products inside.
+    * This color is used when the cart has products inside.

 * Color: #212934
-    * This colour is used to create the hover effect for the footer icons
+    * This color is used to create the hover effect for the footer icons

-* Color: #dc3545 Is used for custom checkboxes in products form.
+* Color: #dc3545 Is used for custom checkboxes in product form.

 ### Color Contrast Grid